A first for University of Edinburgh's student catering

 22 January 2013

-The University of Edinburgh has become the first Scottish University to achieve the prestigious bronze Food for Life Catering Mark, in recognition of the institution’s commitment to serving fresh, healthy meals that students can trust.
+The University of Edinburgh has become the first Scottish University to achieve the prestigious bronze Food for Life Catering Mark.

 The University of Edinburgh has achieved the award for the 24,000 meals they provide per week at the John McIntrye Conference Centre to the 2,000 students in Pollock Halls of Residence.